ezTestAutomation/Web-PageObjects-Sample/README.md

 4. How to run:

-  4.1 Check the repo and open with Eclipse (remember to install from all steps above)
+  4.1 Checkout the repo and open with Eclipse (remember to install from all steps above)

   4.2 Indiviual class: select test clases from "suites" package right-click and Run As---> TestNG Test